preprio/prepr-nextjs/UPGRADE_GUIDE.md

 ```

 ## 2. Update your Prepr middleware
-The middleware function has been updated to use a new default export.
+The middleware function has been updated to use a new default export with improved API design.
 Update your `middleware.ts` or `middleware.js` file as shown below.

 **Previous implementation:**